What you need to know about a low-carb diet and your kidneys

 What your kidneys do

-Kidneys are a pair of bean-shaped, fist-sized organs at the back of your abdomen.
+The kidneys are a pair of bean-shaped, fist-sized organs at the back of your abdomen.
 Each kidney produces urine that drains to the bladder 24 hours a day.
 Your kidneys filter large volumes of blood on a continuous basis in order to:

 - Remove excess fluid and acids from the body